- Written by Alexandra Rabbitte Alexandra Rabbitte

 Lesbian mothers say move to Calgary provided safety and security

-For the Yates-Laberge family the coverage of the Sochi 2014 Olympics was a reminder of the discrimination they once faced when raising children in the U.S.
+For one Calgary family the coverage of LGBTQ rights at the Sochi 2014 Olympics was a reminder of the discrimination they once faced when raising children in the U.S.

-“I guess we never understood the level of hatred,” says Anne Yates-Laberge.
+“I guess we never understood the level of hatred,” says Anne.
 The couple resided in New Hampshire eight years ago.

 Anne had adopted their son Andrew from Ukraine, while Claire had adopted Adam from the Republic of Georgia.
 Each woman worked through the respective adoptions individually because as a couple, they were not legally allowed to adopt children.